Ziya-As/PostgreSQL/postgreSQL.md

 { RANGE | ROWS | GROUPS } BETWEEN frame_start AND frame_end [ frame_exclusion ]
 ```

 - `ROWS`: This mode allows you to define the frame in terms of physical rows.
-When you specify ROWS, you're telling PostgreSQL to count the exact number of rows from the current row to determine the frame.
+When you specify `ROWS`, you're telling PostgreSQL to count the exact number of rows from the current row to determine the frame.
 This mode is ideal when you need a fixed number of rows for your calculation, such as when calculating moving averages or running totals that span a specific row count.
 - `RANGE`: Unlike `ROWS`, the `RANGE` mode focuses on the values of the ordering column(s) to define the frame.
 It groups rows that have the same values as the current row in the ordering column(s), effectively treating rows with identical values as a single entity in the calculation. `RANGE` is particularly useful for dealing with duplicate values in the dataset.

 The `frame_start` and `frame_end` can be one of: